srikanth-rl/wifi-tool/readme.txt

 ==================================================
-🛡️  WiFi Security Learning Lab
+🛡️  WiFi Security Learning
 ==================================================
 A simple step-by-step guide to understand how WPA2 WiFi handshake capture and auditing works.
-⚠️  IMPORTANT:
-Use this only on networks you OWN or have permission to test.
-Unauthorized usage is illegal.
 --------------------------------------------------
 0. PREREQUISITES
 --------------------------------------------------
 Before starting, make sure the following are true:
-- This guide is intended only for networks you own or have explicit permission to test.
 - Best supported on Linux, especially Kali Linux or Ubuntu.
 - Most steps in this guide will NOT work properly on Windows or macOS in the same way.
 - Your WiFi adapter must support Monitor Mode.